 Estimated reading time: 7 minutes

 You send your kid to school to learn, grow, and succeed in life.
-But when they struggle with self-regulation, everything can get in the way (from focusing to dealing with frustration).
+But when they struggle with self-regulation, everything can get in the way—from focusing to handling frustration or bouncing back after something hard.

 What Does Self-Regulation Mean for My Child?